esp32 module, esp32 pinout, esp32 power ratings, esp32 applications, esp32 datasheet, esp32, esp32 features

-ESP32 is an embedded module that supports both WiFi and BT(dual-mode) connectivity and is thus used in cloud-based IoT projects.
+ESP32 is an embedded module that supports both WiFi and BT(dual-mode) connectivity and is thus used in Cloud-based IoT projects.
 ESP32 is the upgraded model of the ESP8266 module and is designed by Espressif Systems in China.

 No. Parameter Name Parameter Value

-2 Microprocessor Tensilica Xtensa LX6
+Microprocessor Tensilica Xtensa single-/dual-core 32-bit LX6 microprocessor(s)

 3 Operating Voltage 3.3V